 About This Statistic

-This statistic gives information on the percentage of U.S. retail e-commerce dollars spent via mobile device as of the fourth quarter of 2016.
-During this quarter, it was found that 20.8 percent of all digital e-commerce dollars were spent via mobile devices.
+This statistic gives information on the percentage of U.S. retail e-commerce dollars spent via mobile device as of the first quarter of 2017.
+During this quarter, it was found that 22.3 percent of all digital e-commerce dollars were spent via mobile devices.

 Mobile shopping - additional information

 The quick development of the online shopping market has allowed buyers, retailers and manufacturers to break down physical distances between one another on an unprecedented level.
 It has never been easier for an Australian farmer to browse the online store of an industrious grandmother knitting Alpaca wool socks in the Peruvian mountains or for a small-town American teenager to buy a prom gown from a Chinese manufacturer and to receive it within days.
 According to recent data, the total value of retail e-commerce sales worldwide amounted to 1.08 trillion U.S. dollars in 2013 and is projected to grow to 2.48 trillion U.S. dollars in 2018.
 Another trend, permitting users to shop anytime anywhere, is quickly catching up: online shopping.
 In the first quarter of 2015, mobile e-commerce spending reached 10 billion U.S. dollars in the United States alone.